-We know customers are having to adapt to the precautions put in place to prevent the spread of Coronavirus.
+We know customers are still having to adapt to the precautions put in place to prevent the spread of Coronavirus.
 If you're an existing Ageas Pet Insurance customer, we hope these answers to frequently asked questions are helpful.

 We'll be updating this page with new information as it becomes available.